IBM-Bluemix-Docs/wh-iml/dr.md

 #### Recovery
 {: recovery}
-The instance owner must ensure the custom corpora is available in the new location prior to recovering a custom {{site.data.keyword.wh-iml_short}} instance.
+The instance owner must ensure the custom corpora is available in the new location prior to recovering a {{site.data.keyword.wh-iml_short}} premium plan instance.

-To recover a custom instance:
+To recover a premium plan instance:
-  1. Provision a custom instance in the new location.
+  1. Provision a premium instance in the new location.
   2. Invoke the configure API to establish connectivity to the custom corpora instance in the new location.